cordphelps/cordphelps.github.io/index.md

 After a long, personal hackathon, I shipped an iOS app, ['pasfrais'](https://itunes.apple.com/us/app/pasfrais/id925137274?ls=1&mt=8), that exhibits weaknesses, but satisfies my design goals fairly well.
 And, in retrospect, I noticed several things about the app development ecosystem and about myself.

 Open source software is a very cool concept, and, in my narrow, app development case, I realized that exposing the un-obfuscated, fully commented and wartified source could repesent a 'starter kit' for anyone wanted to build their own html5 app.
 So, I offer [pasfrais](https://github.com/pasfrais/gae) as a launchpad for your exploration into html5 front-end + back-end services.
 Undoubtedly, you will find bugs, inconsistency, and lack of professional standards; I'm not a coder and don't aspire to be one.
-(The code will be there before the app is released.)

 Please enjoy the work, leverage it to build something great.